NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 A basic Docker Compose file is shown in the example below.
 It describes the containers running on a machine:

 * The Production container runs NSO.
-* The Development container builds the NSO packages.
+* The Build container builds the NSO packages.
 * A third `example` container runs the netsim device.

 Note that the packages use a shared volume in this simple example setup.
 In a more complex production environment, you may want to consider a dedicated redundant volume for your packages.